YES! To Fairer Votes: Political parties supporting YES! To Fairer Votes

-The Labour Party, despite its leader's pro-AV stance, did not campaign for a Yes vote in the referendum, and there were opposing Labour Yes and Labour NOtoAV campaigns.
+Although Labour Party leader Ed Miliband supported AV, the party did not campaign for a Yes vote in the referendum, and there were opposing Labour Yes and Labour NOtoAV campaigns.

 Despite the Conservative Party's formal position against AV, party members aligned to Conservative Action for Electoral Reform, an internal party group in favour of electoral reform, did campaigning in favour.